Mobile App for Creators

 REC Philly is a creative coworking hub in Philadelphia with over 1,000 members.
 Previously, all studio bookings were handled manually through a single front desk coordinator, causing overbooking, long wait times, and missed opportunities for creators to connect.

-We designed and launched a mobile app that lets members book rooms, make payments, and connect with other creatives — streamlining operations and building a stronger community.
+I designed the UX for a mobile app that lets members book rooms, make payments, and connect with other creatives — replacing a manual process that funneled every request through a single coordinator.

 REC Philly managed room bookings through phone calls with one front desk coordinator.
 This led to several issues: